Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Introduction

-In this regard, we first provide some keywords and definitions of blockchain technology used in this paper in section \ref{sec:def}.
-In section \ref{sec:main}, we analyze the impact of blockchain features when it is combined with biometrics.
-This section also argues about the prospects and limits that lie ahead of this combination.
-A detailed taxonomy of the current literature with respect to technical aspects is given in section \ref{sec:taxonomy}.
-In this section 36 peers are analyzed without a geographical constraint.
-Section \ref{sec:Legal_review} contains a legal analysis.
-The papers chosen for the technical and legal analysis represent purely academic works and thus do not include any applications introduced to the market.
-Section \ref{sec:rec} offers some recommendations and suggestions that should be kept in mind for future studies in this line of research.
-Finally, section \ref{sec:con} concludes this analysis.
+In this regard, Section \ref{sec:def} gives a concise introduction to blockchain technology, biometrics, and their combination.
+In Section \ref{sec:main}, we analyze the impact of blockchain features when combined with biometrics from a technical point of view.
+This section discusses the prospects and limits that lie ahead of this combination.
+In this section, we also provide a categorization of the technical literature on combining blockchain and biometrics to improve biometric systems.
+Section \ref{sec:Legal_review} contains the legal analysis based on GDPR.
+Section \ref{sec:rec} offers some recommendations and potential research directions for future studies in this field.
+Finally, Section \ref{sec:con} concludes this survey.